tomomiyazaki/tomomiyazaki.github.io/index.md

 # My Goals

-1. Be a iron-willed person.
+1. Be dilligent.
 I do my best to go through everything patiently.
-2. Do researches helpful to people.
+2. Be creative.
 Make a difference in our lives.
-3. Respect everyone.
+3. Be respectful.
 Grades of jobs and place do not matter.
 [Ourself matter](https://www.churchofjesuschrist.org/study/general-conference/2011/10/you-matter-to-him?lang=eng&id=p31#p31).

 # Research